agayen/codewithabhijit_v1/docs/deep-learning/introduction.md

 ---
-sidebar_position: 1
 title: Introduction
 description: This deep learning course teaches advanced techniques for training neural networks to solve complex problems in artificial intelligence applications.
-keywords: ["top course of deep learning","deep learning","best course of deep learning","how to learn deep learning","how to learn ML","free course of deep learning","deep learning"]
+keywords:
+  [
+    "top course of deep learning",
+    "deep learning",
+    "best course of deep learning",
+    "how to learn deep learning",
+    "how to learn ML",
+    "free course of deep learning",
+    "deep learning",
+  ]
 ---

 # Deep Learning